joow/scripts/README.md

 ### borg

 `borg` is a script to make a fully deduplicated and secured backup.

-[BorgBackup] is used to make a local backup on another device (USB disk or ssh) then [Rclone] is used to sync this backup to a cloud provider (currently [Hubic]).
+[BorgBackup] is used to make a local backup on another device (USB disk or ssh) then [Rclone] is used to sync this backup to a cloud provider (currently [Backblaze B2] and [Scaleway]).

 Before running the script you need to create a [BorgBackup] repository :
 ```